roura356a/csk/intl.en-US/Product Introduction/Basic concepts.md

 ---
-keyword: [basic concepts, K8s, terms, term explanation]
+keyword: [basic concepts, K8s, terms, term description]
 ---

 # Basic concepts

-Before you start with Container Service for Kubernetes \(ACK\), we recommend that you familiarize yourself with the basic concepts of ACK.
+Before you start with Container Service for Kubernetes \(ACK\), you must familiarize yourself with the basic concepts of ACK.
 This topic introduces the basic concepts and terms that are commonly used in ACK.

 -   **Cluster**

-    A cluster is a collection of cloud resources that are required to run containers.
+    A cluster is a collection of cloud resources that are required for running containers.
 These cloud resources include Elastic Compute Service \(ECS\) instances, Server Load Balancer \(SLB\) instances, and virtual private clouds \(VPCs\).

     The following table describes the cluster types provided by ACK.